IBMIntegration/jam-in-a-box/src/pages/app-connect-enterprise/Lab0/index.md

    ![](./images/tkSaveFlowFlowExerciser.png "Save Flow")

    Click **OK**.
-4. The Application must be deployed to the **default** Integration Server of **POTNODE**.
+4. The Application must be deployed to the **default** Integration Server of **POTNODE**(In the previous lab you have the instruction on how to create a new Integration Server or INtegration Node fron Integration Explorer).
 This will be done automatically for you by the Flow Exerciser:

    ![](./images/tkDeployFlowExerciser.png "Flow Exerciser Deploy")
 5. Once the Application has been deployed, the following will be displayed.